block-core/blockcore-wallet/README.md

 ## Manifest V2

-The Blockcore Extension is built using V2 of the manifest file format: https://developer.chrome.com/docs/extensions/mv2/
+The extension is built using V2 of the manifest file format: https://developer.chrome.com/docs/extensions/mv2/

 We should migrate to V3 when possible: https://developer.chrome.com/docs/extensions/mv3/manifest/